HIGH PEAK TRAIL WALKS

 Looking back towards Gotham Curve.
 The chimnies at Friden can be seen in the background, far left.

 Looking south from the old signal post.
+The Ex down distant signal for Parsley Hay Junction.

 The signal post and over bridge, looking towards Parsley Hay.